 Fragrant Qigong (Xiang Gong) is one of the easiest yet most powerful styles of Qigong.
 Fifteen simple arm movements, twice a day, no concentration required, no special breathing, can be done sitting and watching TV or chatting, yet it is known to treat almost any disease humankind may suffer from.
 With the exception of late stage cancer, schizophrenia and emergencies like heart infarction, poisonous snake or spider bites or rabies, which are contraindicated, there are stacks of successful case histories to support this claim.
 Among them, stroke, cancer, allergies, asthma, diabetes, depression, ulcers, stones, epilepsy, even deafness and blindness (including congenital).

-Even though modern science is, by many, considered to be highly developed and very advanced, when it comes to explaining how Fragrant Qigong works it is quite hopeless.
+Even though modern science is, by many, considered to be highly developed and very advanced, when it comes to explaining how Fragrant Qigong works it is quite useless.
 At its very best it just states the obvious - confirms the facts and draws conclusions of the kind ‘the practice somehow enables the body to heal itself'.
-But, what we would add here is that in the process of doing so, it awakens all sorts of magic healers within.
+But, what we would add here is that, in the process of doing so, it awakens all sorts of magic healers within.
 One of them is a "Fasting Master".
 It comes naturally and effortlessly.
-In other words it is spontaneous and what's even more exciting is that it comes tailor made to each individual.
+In other words it is spontaneous and, what is even more exciting is that, it comes tailor made to each individual.
 What does that mean?
 That means that the person who practices Fragrant Qigong does not have to do anything special about their diet.
-As long as they follow the instructions, such as practice everyday, do plenty of good deeds, do the cleansing exercise before bed and so on, there is a chance that, one day, they will experience the spontaneous "bi gu" where, according to their constitution, disease, sex, age, etc, they'll be "offered" the best possible diet that can not only combat their illnesses, but often induce psychic abilities, for example seeing auras, telepathy, teleporting.
+As long as they follow the instructions, such as practice everyday, do plenty of good deeds, do the cleansing exercise before bed and so on, there is a chance that, one day, they will experience the spontaneous "bi gu" where, according to their constitution, disease, gender, age, etc., they'll be "offered" the best possible diet that can not only combat their illnesses, but often induce psychic abilities, for example seeing auras, telepathy, teleporting.

-Some practitioners might, all of a sudden, crave certain foods (ie something that their body is lacking and desperately needing), say walnuts, peaches or even things like sesame oil or vinegar, while others lose interest for say meat, grains or food altogether.
-And it can last on average, anything from three to ten days.
+Some practitioners might, all of a sudden, crave certain foods (i.e. something that their body is lacking and desperately needing), say walnuts, peaches or even things like sesame oil or vinegar, while others lose interest for say meat, grains or food altogether.
+And it can last, on average, anything from three to ten days.
 During those days, the person, as a rule, feels great, has no discomfort, no feeling of hunger (even though, in many cases, a single mouthful is not taken during those days).
-Not only that, some people who try to eat, on the contrary end up feeling quite sick and vomit.
+Not only that, some people who try to eat, on the contrary, end up feeling quite sick and vomit.
 This spontaneous fasting comes as a natural progression and is what the body needs most at that time to repair the damage caused by disease, or strengthen itself after the disease has gone.
 Or simply to reach higher levels of Qigong (for more information on higher levels of Fragrant Qigong refer to Qigong Chinese Health magazine, issue 4, page 20-21 or click here).
-It's very safe, cannot cause any problems and, as we mentioned earlier, is very enjoyable at the same time.
-During that time a person may get rid of some serious illnesses such as Cancer or Lupus and can also lose unwanted weight, in some cases, up to ten or more kilos within a week or two.
-Once a disease is gone and chi energy is in balance again, the fasting naturally ceases and the person starts eating normally again.
-But not necessarily ‘normal'.
-Some people after that become vegetarians or vegans and some experience bi gu several times, say every several years, or less frequently but it lasts much longer, in extreme cases for months.
-No food whatsoever, yet feeling great.
-Here are seven concrete cases of spontaneous fasting triggered by practicing Fragrant Qigong:

 My name is S. Yang, I am 50 years old and I suffered from high blood pressure, heart disease, bronchitis and rheumatoid arthritis for many years.
 Then I developed some lung disease for what I was once hospitalized for five months.
 After many tests including nine x-rays, I was finally diagnosed with lung cancer.
 The tests showed a 15 cm sized lump covering both lungs.
 Apart from this my right eye's fluid was unclear and I also had gynaecological problems.
 I was sick and tired of being sick all these years.